austinmcconnell/blog-travel/content/post/freedom-unlimited-credit-card.md

 ## Card Benefits

 - 3x points on dining
-- 3x points on Drugstores
+- 3x points on drugstores
 - 1.5x points on all other purchases
 - 5x points on travel purchased through the Chase Travel Portal